aviswpm/PlustekSDK/README.md

 	- Before installing the Plustek SDK, ensure you have the compatible scanner driver installed and the scanner is connected to your computer.
 	- The provided demo code for LibFXScan requires Microsoft Visual C++ 2015 Redistributable for compilation.
+    - .NET Framework version 4.0 or above is required.

 - Installation Steps: